Stabilized Benders decomposition for energy planning under climate uncertainty: Benders algorithm

 The two-stage energy planning problem decides on capacity expansion in the first stage and operation in the second.
-Operation is subject to uncertainty represented by different scenarios, for instance, corresponding to different weather years.
-The following subsections first introduce the closed formulation of the problem, followed by the basic BD implementation used to solve it, and finally, various refinements to enhance the basic algorithm.
+Operation is subject to uncertainty represented by different scenarios, for instance, corresponding to different climatic years.
+The following subsections first introduce the closed formulation of the problem, followed by the basic BD implementation used to solve it.
 The notation uses lowercase letters for parameters, uppercase letters for variables, and Greek letters for anything specific to BD.